rootstrap/tech-guides/kotlin/README.md

 ```

 #### with
-Similar to let, but using 'this' as context, should be used if you know the
+Similar to let, but using 'this' as context.
+It should be used if you know the
-object is not null for example:
+object is not null:

 ```
 val dog = Dog()